auchung/seasonal-recipes/README.md

 - **Group Y**: Recipes submitted on a **weekday** (`is_weekend = 0`)
 - **Evaluation Metric**: RMSE (Root Mean Squared Error)

-We used the **final fitted model from Step 7** and did not retrain or modify it during the test.
+We used the **final fitted mode** and did not retrain or modify it during the test.

 ### Hypotheses